This post will help you get meals on the table fast all week long.

 Sounds simple enough, right.
 But what if you haven’t planned out your weeks’ meals and just want to incorporate chicken into most of your meals, great!
 That is where my TIME SAVER tip really comes in handy.

-I cooked 6 pounds of boneless skinless chicken breasts in my pressure cooker in 22 minutes.
+I cook 6 pounds of boneless skinless chicken breasts in my traditional stovetop pressure cooker in 22 minutes.
 Yes, you heard me right, they were all finished cooking and ready to be added to the many many options of meals I was about to make this week.

 This idea is great for the weeks when you will be CRAZY at dinnertime.

-IF you don’t have a pressure cooker… Place the chicken on a baking sheet covered with foil and bake at 350 for 40 minutes or until the internal temperature is 165 degrees.
+If you don’t have a pressure cooker… Place the chicken on a baking sheet covered with foil and bake at 350 for 40 minutes or until the internal temperature is 165 degrees.
 If the chicken is really thick, filet it so it’s thinner and cooks quicker.
+But for tender shredded chicken you are looking for the chicken to be cooked a little longer (but not at a high temp as that would make it tough) so give it maybe 10 more minutes if you have thick chicken, or are finding it’s tough to shred.
+Keeping the chicken covered when you remove it from the oven for 15 minutes will help steam the chicken and keep it tender, so it’s best to let it rest before trying to shred it.

 I have a 6 quart Presto Pressure Cooker here is a link to the one I have on Amazon.